flywheel-apps/safe-python/readme.md

 # Safe Python

-A quick demonstration of best-practice gear development using python 3 and the runsc module.
+A quick demonstration of best-practice gear development using python 3.

 ## Building